DavidKN10/data-mining-class-resources/README.md

-# data-mining-project
+# Data Mining Class Resources

-Project that was assigned in a data mining class
+Files for assignments and projects for a data mining class I took in summer 2024.